-- Evaluation of an intervention programme for a London council, involving interviews with vulnerable young people and their families; and analysis of impact tool data to identify the programme’s impact over time.
+- Evaluation of an intervention programme for a London council, working with children and their families to promote economic and social integration in order to mitigate risk of vulnerability to negative outcomes.

 Hannah has ten years’ experience of developing, delivering, evaluating and improving services.
 Hannah is a skilled project manager with a demonstrable track-record of delivering projects to time, budget and specification.

 “My interest in research and consultancy is rooted in a desire to collaborate with clients to support evidence-based decision-making in developing and improving programmes and services.
 I have a strong interest in working with service users and stakeholders to gather their perspectives, and in promoting the use of these perspectives to evaluate current design and delivery and suggest improved ways of working for the future.”